 Food collection bins are located outside of each Prestonwood campus for non-perishable food donations — canned food, boxed food and bagged food that won’t easily spoil.

-In Collin, Dallas and Denton counties alone, nearly 200,000 students qualify for the federal lunch assistance program, thereby placing them on the poverty list.
-Most, if not all, of these students will also be faced with a dilemma at the beginning of each new school year: finding the funds to purchase more than $50 of school supplies, plus the cost of a backpack to carry those supplies and books.
+The challenge is real.
+In our North Texas community alone, nearly 200,000 students qualify for the federal lunch assistance program, thereby placing them on the poverty list.
+Most, if not all, of these students will also be faced with a dilemma at the beginning of each new school year.
+How does one find the money to purchase school supplies, which can easily cost more than $50, not including the cost of a backpack to carry those supplies?

 CHRISTMAS SHOEBOX GIFTS